saracope/cto-intro-training/README.md

 Session 4:
 * Walk through the GitHub interface, create a project, making changes, commits, branches and pull requests and forking.
 * Create your own GitHub repo and commit changes to it in a branch.
 Merge those changes in.
 * Fork a project and make changes to it.
-Itegrate those changes back to the original project.
+Integrate those changes back to the original project.

 Session 5:
 * Walk through the CTO GH site.